azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Create a Shared Access Policy for Event Hub with Manage, Send, and Listen permissions
+1. Create a Shared Access Policy for Event Hub with Manage, Send, and Listen permissions.

-2. Create a Shared Access Policy for Service Bus with Manage, Send, and Listen permissions
+2. Create a Shared Access Policy for Service Bus with Manage, Send, and Listen permissions.

-3. Copy the connection string from the policy into the eventHubConnectionString setting in the app.config
+3. Copy the connection string from the policy into the eventHubConnectionString setting in the app.config.

-4. Copy the connection string from the policy into the serviceBusConnectionString setting in the app.config
+4. Copy the connection string from the policy into the serviceBusConnectionString setting in the app.config.

-5. Set sourceEventHubName to the name of your first Event Hub
+5. Set sourceEventHubName to the name of your first Event Hub.

-6. Set destinationEventHubName to the name of your second Event Hub
+6. Set destinationEventHubName to the name of your second Event Hub.

-7. Set storageAccountName to the name of the storage account you created
+7. Set storageAccountName to the name of the storage account you created.

-8. Set storageAccountKey to the Key for the storage account
+8. Set storageAccountKey to the Key for the storage account.

-9. Set chatTopicPath the name of the Service Bus Topic you created
+9. Set chatTopicPath the name of the Service Bus Topic you created.

 10. Set textAnalyticsBaseUrl to the Endpoint of the Text Analytics Cognitive Services account.
 Be sure to include a trailing slash in the URL.

-11. Set textAnalyticsAccountName to the Account Name of the Text Analytics Cognitive Services account
+11. Set textAnalyticsAccountName to the Account Name of the Text Analytics Cognitive Services account.

-12. Set textAnalyticsAccountKey to the value of KEY 1 from this same Cognitive Services account
+12. Set textAnalyticsAccountKey to the value of KEY 1 from this same Cognitive Services account.

 #### Exit criteria

-- You should have values for all the app settings except LuisAppId and LuisKey
+- You should have values for all the app settings except LuisAppId and LuisKey.

 ## Exercise 3: Configure the Chat Web App settings